 If the General Manager of the centre can deal with the matter the inmate must first raise the matter with them.
 Inmates' letters to the Minister or Commissioner must be delivered unopened.

-The NSW Ombudsman also refers written inquiries or complaints to the Commissioner on behalf of inmates.
-These inquiries and complaints, together with those made directly to the Commissioner and to the Minister are received in the Ministerial Liaison Unit (MLU).
+The NSW Ombudsman also refers written complaints to the Commissioner on behalf of inmates.
+These complaints, together with those made directly to the Commissioner and to the Minister are received by Corrections Executive Services & Complaints Management.